sawyerwatts/Checklists/README.md

 can be done whenever earlier), but the goal is to ensure that an iteration is always performed.

-### Lower-Level
+### Operation-Level

-Here is a list of drafts to implementing a new functionality into a system.
+Here is a list of drafts to implementing a new operation into a system.

 1. Identify the granularity of the lower-level coding, like function, service, module/package, web API, etc